You've got documents to share. Maybe it's a pitch deck for investors. Maybe it's a stack of financials for due diligence. Maybe it's just a contract.

 Sometimes.
 But not always - and the cost of getting it wrong isn't just "annoying."
 It can mean losing a deal, leaking sensitive info, or looking unprepared in front of people who matter.

 This guide breaks down the real difference between virtual data rooms and file sharing tools.
 No jargon.
 No vendor hype.
-Just what you actually need to know as a founder.
+Just what you actually need to know.

 A virtual data room (VDR) is a secure online repository for sharing confidential documents - usually during high-stakes business transactions like fundraising, M&A (mergers and acquisitions), due diligence, legal proceedings, or board reviews.